 Expectant and new parents will discover that the process can help guide them in parenting.
 Middle age assessment, times of life change (new career, retirement, empty-nesters) and end-of-life periods are also appropriate times.
 As you can see, anytime is good to begin.

 Don't overwhelm yourself with a big writing project.
 It's not hard to create an Ethical Will.
-The easiest way to begin is to create a written outline and simply begin to record the enduring values and lessons of your life.
+The easiest way to begin is to create a written outline and simply record the enduring values and lessons of your life.

 Your outline can include: